InFinity54/LoR_DDragon/README.md

 git clone --recursive https://github.com/InFinity54/LoR_DDragon LoR_DDragon
 ```

-Note that it is recommanded to clone the main repository, and not the childs one.
+Please note that it is recommanded to clone the main repository, and not the childs one.
 If you just need a part of the _Legends of Runeterra_'s Data Dragon repository, and if you know what you are doing, you can clone one of the sets dedicated repository:
+* Content of _Path of Champions_ game mode: https://github.com/InFinity54/LoR_DDragon_Adventure
 * Set 1: https://github.com/InFinity54/LoR_DDragon_Set1
 * Set 2: https://github.com/InFinity54/LoR_DDragon_Set2
 * Set 3: https://github.com/InFinity54/LoR_DDragon_Set3